yonghanjung/FD-CATE/README.md

-# Heterogeneous Front-Door Effects: Debiased Estimation with Quasi‑Oracle Guarantees
+# Debiased Front-Door Learners for Heterogeneous Effects

-This supplement accompanies the  **“Debiased Front-Door Learners for Heterogeneous Effects.”**
+This supplement accompanies the a paper **“Debiased Front-Door Learners for Heterogeneous Effects”**.
 It includes minimal, runnable code to reproduce (i) the synthetic studies and (ii) the FARS case study reported in the paper.

 ---